-Bicyclist fatally struck by garbage truck in Greenpoint: NYPD
+Bicyclist fatally struck by garbage truck in Greenpoint: NYPD - amNewYork

 A bicyclist was fatally struck by a garbage truck in Brooklyn early Saturday, the NYPD says.

-The 27-year-old male victim was found by police around 12:30 a.m. near Franklin and Noble streets in Greenpoint and pronounced dead at the scene.
+The 27-year-old victim was found by police around 12:30 a.m. near Franklin and Noble streets in Greenpoint.
+Later identified as Neftaly Ramirez, an East Village resident, he was lying in the road and pronounced dead at the scene.

-A white garbage truck, traveling south on Franklin Street, hit the cyclist, then continued driving away from the scene, the NYPD Highway Unit's Collision Investigation Squad said.
+A garbage truck, traveling south on Franklin Street, hit Ramirez, then continued driving away from the scene, the NYPD Highway Unit’s Collision Investigation Squad said.

-The driver and vehicle have not yet been unidentified, police said, and the investigation remains ongoing.
+The driver and vehicle – green with white and yellow writing – have not yet been identified, police said, and the investigation remains ongoing.